-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 9.06 6/24/2020 Barbara Barrigan-Paril there could be room for harm because we are not aware if conditions are changed further.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 9.06 6/24/2020 Barbara Barrigan-Pari Is there a list of ingredients for the conditioners?
+Has work been done with any groups like the California Native Plant Society?
+Everything could be done legally and correctly, but there could be room for harm because we are not aware if conditions are changed further.
 What will soil conditions be for native plants?
 Want to ensure that conditions won't cause anyone to get sick.
 Many different types and brands of conditioners are used in tunneling based upon soil conditions present along the alignment.
 Conditioners are generally categorized as foams, polymers and bentonites.
 On recent projects, DCA consultants have observed the use of Soilax S products (available from the manufacturer Boraid Products) which are surfactants (i.e. detergents) and mixed with clean water as a foaming conditioner.
 Sometimes, a cellulose product, like Soilax C, is added into the conditioner mix to provide added strength to the soap bubbles, which helps when the conditioner is injected into certain soil formations.
 Thickening agents, such as polymers and a bentonite (a naturally occurring clay), are also used for different soil conditions.
 These include such products available from Mapei Products.
 These are just examples of some products that could be used, including products from CONDAT, NORMET, and BASF.
 Safety Data Sheets for CONDAT, NORMET, and BASF will be placed on the DCA website.
 The construction specifications would require any conditioners to be inert (chemically inactive).
-See https://dcdca.sharepoint.com/sites/DCAProgram/Working/SE/Outreach/Forms/AllItems.aspx?viewid=b67b83df%2D738a%2D464e%2D85ff%2Dc14a 0897a80b&id=%2Fsites%2FDCAProgram%2FWorking%2FSE%2FOutreach%2F2020%20SEC%20Meetings%2F2020%2D06%2D24%2F00%2DQ%26A%20 Log%20Final As currently proposed, the RTM will be placed in areas following removal Gwen Buchholz 7/22/2020 Responded of vegetation during clearing and grubbing efforts at the construction sites for the Southern Forebay embankments or tunnel shafts.
-Runoff from these construction sites will be collected, and treated if necessary, to meet all regulatory water quality criteria for adjacent lands or water bodies 9.07 6/24/2020 Michael Moran large difference?
+See https://dcdca.sharepoint.com/sites/DCAProgram/Working/SE/Outreach/Forms/AllItems.aspx?viewid=b67b83df%2D738a%2D464e%2D85ff%2Dc14a 0897a80b&id=%2Fsites%2FDCAProgram%2FWorking%2FSE%2FOutreach% 2F2020%20SEC%20Meetings%2F2020%2D06%2D24%2F00%2DQ%26A%20 Log%20Final Gwen Buchholz · Response Status Responded 9.07 6/24/2020 In regards to the 15 million cubic yards, what accounts for the large difference?
 Is it evaporation?
 Is it differences between the two alignments?
-How confident are you that the cores The differences in RTM volumes produced are based on the range of tunnel diameters and variations in project alignment.
+How confident are you that the cores being used for reference would apply to the actual alignment?
+As currently proposed, the RTM will be placed in areas following removal of vegetation during clearing and grubbing efforts at the construction sites for the Southern Forebay embankments or tunnel shafts.
+Runoff from these construction sites will be collected, and treated if necessary, to meet all regulatory water quality criteria for adjacent lands or water bodies The differences in RTM volumes produced are based on the range of tunnel diameters and variations in project alignment.
 Tunnel diameter could range from 28 to 40 feet (Internal Diameter) depending on the project diversion rate.
 Under the current configurations, total tunnel length could range between approx. 43 to 48 miles.
 Graham Bradner 7/22/2020 Responded